rohan-sampath/OfflineTranslation/README.md

 - 📸 **Camera & Photo Support** – Select or capture an image from your device.
 - 🧠 **On-Device Text Detection** – Extracts text using local models with no external API calls.
-- 🌍 **Offline Translation** – Translates text to English using small, efficient translation models.
+- 🌍 **Offline Translation** – Translates text to a language of your choice using small, efficient translation models.
 - 🧬 **Multimodal Architecture** – Improves robustness and quality in noisy or low-light images.
-- 🗣 **Low-Resource Language Support** – Delivers strong performance even in languages not well-supported by commercial apps.

 ---

 ## 🔍 Core Findings

-- ✅ **Better Accuracy**: Using a locally deployed multimodal model significantly improves both text recognition and translation quality compared to traditional CoreML pipelines.
+- ✅ **Better Accuracy**: Using a locally deployed multimodal model has improves both text recognition and translation quality compared to an Apple-only, traditional CoreML pipeline.
-- 🌐 **Enhanced Language Coverage**: Outperforms the Apple Translate app when handling **low-resource languages** or regional scripts.

 ---

 ## 🧰 Tech Stack